Quiet Zone Analysis and Implementation in Jupiter

 - Each of the 7 railroad/vehicle intersections in Jupiter has unique characteristics in terms of traffic counts and intersection design.
 The safety improvements needed for one intersection aren’t likely to be the same for others.
 Some intersections might be better candidates for Semi-Quiet zones.
 Others may not.
 It is important that each be carefully studied and reviewed to ensure that the Town’s investment ensures safety, meets the criteria and can be approved by the appropriate parties.

-The Town Council has prioritized a thorough and comprehensive review of Quiet Zones in their 2019 Strategic Plan.
+The Town Council has prioritized a thorough and comprehensive review of Quiet Zones in their Strategic Plan.
 Suffice it say, the Town Council and Town Administration hear concerns from the public about train noise very clearly.
-The preliminary strategy that is emerging at this point is to study all available alternatives and associated costs and make appropriate recommendations to the Town Council in late 2018 or early 2019.
-With this approach, it is the Town’s hope that Brightline’s plans will become more clear and the Town Council will be positioned to make decisions with all available information.
+The preliminary strategy that is emerging at this point is to study all available alternatives and associated costs and make appropriate recommendations to the Town Council as Brightline's project implementation and schedule becomes more clear.